Data Quality with AWS Glue Data Quality Reference

 Consider the following steps for building and testing new data quality rules:

-• To build and test before_transform rules, ensure that you have a minimal transform specification defined for your dataset.
+- Load your data using InsuranceLake into the Cleanse or Consume bucket (or both).- To build and test before_transformrules, ensure that you have a minimal transform specification defined for your dataset.

-4. Select the Create data quality rules button to open the the recommendation configuration.
-Creating Data Catalog Data Quality Rules
+- Select the Create data quality rulesbutton to open the the recommendation configuration.

-5. Select the IAM role for AWS Glue created by InsuranceLake.
-Configuring AWS Glue Data Quality Recommendations
+- Select the IAM role for AWS Glue created by InsuranceLake.

-6. After the analyzer runs, recommendations will be avilable to add to your set of rules.
-Using Data Quality recommendations from Data Catalog
+- After the analyzer runs, recommendations will be avilable to add to your set of rules.

-7. Insert recommendations, create your own rules, and test run the rules using the console interface.
+- Insert recommendations, create your own rules, and test run the rules using the console interface.- For more details, see the AWS Glue documentation Getting started with AWS Glue Data Quality for the Data Catalog.

-8. Copy and paste the rules into the dq-rules configuration file for your dataset.
+- Copy and paste the rules into the dq-rulesconfiguration file for your dataset.

-9. Replace double quotes in the rule definitions with single quotes so that you have valid JSON.
+- Replace double quotes in the rule definitions with single quotes or escape the double quotes so that you have valid JSON.

 You can also refer to the Getting started with AWS Glue Data Quality for ETL Pipelines blog for guidance and examples.